MSc Timber Building Conservation

 Teaching is based on lectures and seminars, together with visits to historic buildings and sites, contractors’ workshops and specialist conservation studios.
 Where appropriate, modules provide hands-on experience of materials and processes.
 Most of the teaching is based at the Weald & Downland Open Air Museum, and is delivered by Museum staff and visiting lecturers employed by the Museum.

 Both MSc degrees are run every two years.
-The next recruitment will be in 2018 for the 2018-2020 cohort.
+The next recruitment will open in Spring 2018 for the 2018-2020 cohort, with the course starting in Autumn 2018.